shashank99928/shashank99928/README.md

-- 👋 Hi, I’m @shashank99928
+- 👋 Hi, I’m Shashank Tripathi
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React Projectd.
-- 📫 How to reach me ...
+- 📫 Reach me shashank99928@gmail.com

 <!---
 shashank99928/shashank99928 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.